About the indoor environment and health

 Houses are cold mostly because they are difficult to heat.
 Two major reasons for this are (i) poor insulation and (ii) inefficient heating.

 Poor or lack of insulation is common in New Zealand homes, particularly in older houses.
 Insulation reduces the rate of heat loss, helping keep homes warmer and drier.
 Poor or lack of insulation makes it hard to maintain indoor temperatures, leading to either high heating costs, or not using heating.
 New Zealand houses built before 1 April 1978 were not required to have any insulation.

-Open fires are an inefficient type of heating system (using energy but not putting out much heat), and contribute to indoor air pollution.
+Open fires are an inefficient type of heating system (producing little heat for the amount of fuel used), and contribute to indoor air pollution.